A battle to behold as Midlands Movies visits upcoming historical epic

 Playing Prince Richard is seasoned actor Jack D. Anthony, who is also producing via Anthony-Hamilton Productions.
 And Louis Brough, no stranger himself to the Midlands Movies Awards and a filmmaker in his own right, joins the team as Director of Cinematography and between the whole group, shots were set up to make the most of this amazing ensemble.

-Once the army had been ushered into place, the dedicated production team readied the makeup, camera and blocking ready for one of the film’s most important moments.
+Once the army had been ushered into place, the dedicated production team readied the makeup, camera and blocking for one of the film’s most important moments.

-And it was here during this brief scene we saw filmed, there were exciting echoes of the best Hollywood movies set during the era, with nods to Henry V (both Olivier and Brannagh versions) as well the more recent The King (2019) with Timothée Chalamet.
+And it was here during this brief scene we saw filmed, there were exciting echoes of the best Hollywood movie speeches set during the era, with nods to Henry V (both Olivier and Brannagh versions) as well the more recent The King (2019) with Timothée Chalamet.
 With the promise of a call-to-arms being heard, a Braveheart-style rousing speech was on the cards and is surely an essential must for any medieval movie skirmish.

-Exploring the Plantagenet line, the film already has a great connection to the history that took place in the region – and especially Midlands Movies’ hometown of Leicester where the King Richard III’s remains were unearthed in the car park just a decade ago.
+Exploring the Plantagenet line, the film already has a great connection to the history that took place in the region – and especially Midlands Movies’ hometown of Leicester where King Richard III’s remains were unearthed in the car park just a decade ago.

 And the famous Bosworth Battlefield where Plantagenet and Tudor history clashed is just down the road – and funnily enough, holds its own battle reenactment days – undertaken by the very same group involved on this shoot!